 Wesley completed his Google Certified Educator Level 2 Certification in May 2021, and Level 1 in September 2020.
-He was selected as a PBS LearningMedia Digital Innovators in April 2014.
+He was selected as a PBS LearningMedia Digital Innovator in April 2014.
 He become a Google Certified Teacher in 2009, was named an Apple Distinguished Educator in 2005, is a 1992 graduate of the US Air Force Academy, and a Fulbright Scholar.
-He has served on the education committee of the Oklahoma Creativity Project.
-His educational background includes service as a middle school media literacy teacher, an elementary STEM teacher, 4th grade classroom teacher, campus technology integration specialist, college director of distance learning, state director for education advocacy for AT&T, and director of technology for a state historical association, and director of technology for an independent school.
+He served on the education committee of the Oklahoma Creativity Project.
+His educational background includes service as a middle school media literacy teacher, an elementary STEM teacher, 4th grade classroom teacher, campus technology integration specialist, college director of distance learning, state director for education advocacy for AT&T, director of technology for a state historical association, and director of technology for an independent school.

 More information (including a booking inquiry form) for Wesley’s keynote, breakout session, workshop offerings, and videoconferences are available on his “Speaking” page.
 Recent and upcoming presentation handouts / resources are available on wiki.wesfryer.com.